- Age – 10-17 years old

 - FIC will provide you with the fee account information for the tuition bill payment.

 - When FIC receives notification of payment, the school will send you a Confirmation of Acceptance of Studies (CAS) number.
+Please note that a CAS issued is to cover one course.
+If your child’s period of study covers more than one course, a new CAS will have to be issued at a later date.
 You will also receive other documents (e.g. medical form)

 - After receiving the CAS number, your child must apply for a student visa.

 - While you wait for the visa to be approved, please fill out all necessary forms.
 You can also go to ficedu.org to help prepare your child.

 Step 3 : England